JYRoy/LLM-Learning/GPT2/README.md

 | 345M       | 24     | 1024    |
 | 762M       | 36     | 1280    |
 | 1542M      | 48     | 1600    |

+The main two changes are:

+1. Layer normalization was moved to the input of each sub-block, similar to a pre-activation residual network.
+2. An additional layer normalization was added after the final self-attention block.

 ## Zero-shot